Lendio Review: Business Loan Marketplace

 - Fast: While a little slower than some other alternative options, the process is still pretty quick, especially compared to traditional sources.

-- Stress Saving: Lendio removes a lot of the legwork borrowers would otherwise have to do with each lender.
+- Easy To Compare Offers: Lendio removes a lot of the legwork borrowers would otherwise have to do with each lender.

 - Easy To Qualify: Customers who had trouble qualifying for loans through traditional sources appreciated that Lendio was able to find them funding at relatively reasonable terms.